 Cosmic Kids Yoga

-Cosmic Kids is Healthy screen time for 21st Century kids!
+Cosmic Kids is healthy screen time for 21st century kids!, where yoga meets stories and fun!
 More than a million kids do yoga, mindfulness and relaxation with Jaime on the Cosmic Kids YouTube Channel.
 Parents and teachers report significant improvements in self-regulation, focus and empathy.
 But the videos are brilliant fun so kids love doing them!